 Tombstone Territorial Park, Yukon Territories

-Take Dempster Highway past Dawson City, beyond the reach of any cell tower, and find yourself in the beautiful wilderness of Tombstone Territorial Park.
+Take the Dempster Highway past Dawson City, beyond the reach of any cell tower, and find yourself in the beautiful wilderness of Tombstone Territorial Park.
 Despite its northern latitude, the region is full of diverse flora and fauna.
 Camp in the shadow of jagged mountains and spend all day playing with micro and macro photography.

 Baffin Island, Nunavut